-Symptoms are evidences of the presence of diseases in your body.
+Symptoms are pieces of evidence of the presence of diseases in your body.
 Every now and then an odd pain or an intense headache shows up and even though it may seem harmless to you, it can be an indicator of a serious condition.
-So it can either be caused due to a simple bacterial or viral infection, or due to serious medical conditions like cancer or similar kind of life threatening diseases.
+So it can either be caused due to a simple bacterial or viral infection or due to serious medical conditions like cancer or similar kind of life-threatening diseases.
 Thus, a symptom can be defined as a general phenomenon, which is experienced by you when you’re affected by a disease.

 What are the symptoms that you should not ignore?

 Symptoms are often confused with signs.
 Signs are the phenomenon that can be detected by others rather than you who are suffering from the disease, while a symptom is a phenomenon, which is experienced by you personally and cannot be identified by those around you.
 Here’s a list of symptoms you should not ignore.

 Sometimes, you can feel symptoms like nausea or vomiting, which can be due to a variety of reasons ranging from gastrointestinal disorders to cancer.
 If the nausea is accompanied by other symptoms like a sudden loss of vision, it might point towards glaucoma (which is a group of eye disorders that can cause you to become blind).
 Glaucoma symptoms are generally characterized by hazy or blurred vision, the appearance of rainbow-coloured circles around bright lights or a severe pain in your eyes and head.
 If you are facing any such glaucoma symptoms, it is very much important to seek an expert’s advice.
 This is because glaucoma can lead to permanent blindness if not treated at the right time.
 You may have to undergo a Lasik surgery if the condition worsens.